arkorty/donut.c/README.md

 ## How to run the Python version

-* Type `python main.py` in the shell to run the Python version
+* Type `python doughnut.py` in the shell to run the Python version

 ## How to compile the C version

-* Type `gcc -o main.exe main.c -lm` in the shell to compile using GCC
+* Type `gcc -o doughnut.exe doughnut.c -lm` in the shell to compile using GCC
-* Type `clang -o main.exe main.c -lm` in the shell to compile using Clang
+* Type `clang -o doughnut.exe doughnut.c -lm` in the shell to compile using Clang

 ## How to run the C version

-* Type `.\main.exe` in the shell to run the program
+* Type `.\doughnut.exe` in the shell to run the program

 # For Linux